alcrene/emd-paper-notebooks/Ex_Prinz2004_aleatoric-is-not-epistemic.md

 `memory.cache` will invalidate the cache if _anything_ changes in the function definitions; for example:
 - changing the memory object name from `memory` to `mem`;
 - adding or removing white space;
-- adding or removing comments;
+- adding or removing comments.
-will invalidate the cache.
 :::

 ```{code-cell} ipython3